-IDT FemtoClock® NG Universal Frequency Translators™ (UFT™) cover all your frequency synthesis and translation needs.
-Family members are available that support 1, 2, 3 or 4 PLL’s in a single package.
+IDT FemtoClock® NG Universal Frequency Translators™ (UFT™) cover all your frequency synthesis, frequency translation and jitter attenuation needs.
+Family members are available that support 1, 2, 3 or 4 PLLs in a single package.

-As a frequency synthesizer, a low-cost, readily-available fundamental mode crystal can be used to generate output frequencies that range from 1 MHz to 1.3 GHz.
-The internal architecture of the device allows any frequency of crystal from 16 MHz to 40 MHz to be used regardless of the frequency desired.
+As a frequency synthesizer, a low-cost, readily available fundamental mode crystal can be used to generate output frequencies that range from 1 MHz to 1.3 GHz.
+The internal architecture of the Universal Frequency Translator allows any frequency of crystal from 16 MHz to 40 MHz to be used regardless of the frequency desired.

-Family members support either one or two different pin-selectable configurations per PLL that may be pre-loaded into the internal One-Time Programmable (OTP) non-volatile memory for automatic operation directly from powerup, or an I2C serial interface can be used to set the desired configurations.
+Members of the Universal Frequency Translator family support either one or two different pin-selectable configurations per PLL that may be pre-loaded into the internal one-time programmable (OTP) non-volatile memory for automatic operation directly from power up, or an I2C serial interface can be used to set the desired frequency translation configurations.

-In addition to a crystal input, the UFT features two clock inputs per PLL and provides two outputs per PLL.
+In addition to a crystal input, the Universal Frequency Translator (UFT) features two clock inputs per PLL and provides two outputs per PLL.
 Each output is individually programmable as LVPECL or LVDS.
-Versions of the UFT with single-ended outputs are also available.
+Versions of the Universal Frequency Translator with single-ended outputs are also available.
 Selection between the two input references per PLL may be performed manually via either pin or register, or it may be performed automatically with revertive or non-revertive recovery.

 The devices can be used in the following modes of operation: